finishr08/MERN-Stack/2. CSS/Readme.md

 }
 ```

-- **::first-line** Applies styles to the first line of an element (only block-level elements).
+- `::first-line`: Applies styles to the first line of an element (only block-level elements).
 Example:

 ```css
 h2::first-line {